-There are millions of independent contractors in the United States.
+There are millions of independent contractors (ICs) in the United States.
 Also called freelancers or self-employed, they do everything from driving for Uber/Lyft to performing advanced computer programming.
-Like everyone else, they have been severely impacted by the economic dislocation caused by the coronavirus pandemic.
-Here is a guide to help that is and is not available to the nation’s independent contractors.
+Like everyone else, they have been severely impacted by the economic dislocation caused by the coronavirus (COVID-19) pandemic.

 You can find a link to your state health insurance exchange at healthcare.gov.

 Even before the pandemic, there were many types of low-interest loans available to small businesses through the Small Business Administration (SBA).
 These loan programs have been vastly expanded.
 For more information, see New SBA Loan Programs Offer COVID-19 Relief: Economic Injury Disaster Loan Program (EIDL) and the Paycheck Protection Program (PPP) for more information.

 Congress has added millions in additional funds to the Small Business Administration's Economic Injury Disaster Loans (EIDL) program.
 These loans are available up to $2 million and have a 3.75% interest rate.
 Payments can be deferred for up to four years.
 You can qualify for such loans if you need the money to pay for certain business expenses that you can't pay due to the pandemic.

 You apply for EIDL loans and grants online at the Small Business Administration.

 The SBA's most popular loan program during the COVID-19 pandemic has been the Paycheck Protection Program (PPP) loan program.
 You can borrow up to 2.5 times what you earned each month in 2019 or 2020 as an independent contractor up to $20,833.These are two year loans with a 0.5% interest rate.
 However, 100% of the loan is forgiven if you use it for business expenses, including paying yourself, during either the 8 week or 24 week period after you received the loan.